-The Indian Arms Rules, 1921-A brief explanation of the rules affecting the possession of arms by private individuals.
+A brief explanation of the Rules affecting the possession of arms by private individuals.

-- 1. Introduction.- Complaints have been made that the Indian Arms Rules are not easy to understand.
-They contain many technical directions of no interest to the private person who desires to possess arms for private purposes; they have been modified from time to time and have been considerably revised this year (1923-24) and as they have to be read in conjunction with the Act and the schedules, the layman sometimes finds it hard to ascertain the procedure he should follow in order to secure a licence and to understand the conditions on which he may keep arms.
+- 1. Complaints have been made that the Indian Arms Rules are not easy to understand.
+They contain many Introduction. technical directions of no interest to the private person who desires to possess arms for private purposes; they have been modified from time to time and have been considerably revised this year (1923-24) and as they have to be read in conjunction with the Act and the schedules, the layman sometimes finds it hard to ascertain the procedure he should follow in order to secure a licence and to understand the conditions on which he may keep arms.
 This pamphlet has been prepared, therefore, with a view to explaining to the public the procedure laid down for obtaining and renewing arms licences, purchasing ammunition, carrying weapons on journeys, importing or exporting weapons for private use and the like.
 It does not purport to be an exhaustive paraphrase of the Rules but merely sets forth in language free from legal technicalities, what the procedure is without touching on matters connected with the manufacture, import, export and sale as affecting dealers. - 2.
-Persons who require licences and those exempt.-Every person who is not specially exempt from the operations of those sections of the Act which prohibit the keeping or carrying of arms without a licence must take out licences to cover any arms or ammunition which he possesses or wishes to purchase.
-A list of the persons and classes of persons so evempt will be found in the Appendix.
-[Schedule I.] Persons exempt however are subject to the following conditions:- - (i) the number and description of arms in respect of which exemption is enjoyed may be restricted under separate orders issued by each local Government.
-Where such orders are in force arms in excess of the prescribed numbers or descriptions must be covered by licences; (ii) all firearms [and ammunition] in a person's possession must be registered in such manner as the local Government may prescribe; iii) the loss or theft of any arms or ammunition must be reported forthwith at the nearest police station; and (iv) arms or ammunition may not be imported through the post office and in Burma may not be despatched through the post.
+Every person who is not specially exempt from the operations of those sections of the Act which prohibit the keeping or carrying of arms without a licence must take out licences to cover any arms or ammunition which he possesses or wishes to purchase.
+A list of the persons and classes of persons so exempt will be found in Schedule J. of the Indian Arms Rules, 1924 Persons exempt however are subject to the following conditions:- - (1) the number and description of arms in respect of which exemption is enjoyed may be restricted under separate orders issued by each local Government.
+Where such orders are in force, arms in excess of the prescribed numbers or descriptions must be covered by licences; (11) all fire-arms [and ammunition] in a person's possession must be registered in such manner as the local Government may prescribe; (111) the loss or theft of any arms or ammunition must be reported forthwith at the nearest police station; and (111) arms or ammunition may not be imported through the post office and in Burma may not be despatched through the post.

 Orders regarding conditions (i) and (ii) are issued separately by each local Government in regard to its own territory.
 It is not possible, therefore, to state here what they are, but the necessary information will be easily obtainable from a Commissioner of Police in a Presidency Town or the nearest Magistrate.
 In the old rules, 1920, the list of exemptions was much larger than it is now; and certain categories have been excluded from the new schedule.
 Such persons now excluded but exempt under the rules of 1920 will be granted a life certificate of exemption free of fees in respect of the weapons in respect of which they now enjoy exemption provided they apply within six months of the issue of the Rules of 1924.
-The persons who are eligible for this life certificate are mentioned in the appendix.